TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Analysis

-Token-usage trends suggest that gains are not merely driven by longer generations.
-On the instruct setting, GRPO becomes increasingly verbose at later steps while accuracy decreases (Figures~\ref{fig:ntree}a,c), indicating that additional tokens do not necessarily improve correctness.
-Tree-structured variants keep token usage more controlled and avoid the late-stage regression.
-On the base setting, token usage increases with larger $M$ (Figure~\ref{fig:ntree}d), reflecting the cost of broader exploration; notably, the best-performing configuration ($M{=}4$) is also the most token-expensive, suggesting that increased exploration is beneficial in this regime despite longer trajectories.
-Since training-time compute is approximately proportional to the number of processed tokens (ignoring first-token latency and fixed overheads), these curves also serve as a proxy for training efficiency.
+Token-usage trends indicate that gains are not simply driven by longer generations.
+On the instruct setting, GRPO becomes increasingly verbose at later steps while accuracy decreases (Figures~\ref{fig:ntree}a,c), whereas tree-structured variants keep token usage more controlled and are less prone to late-stage regression.
+On the base setting, token usage increases with larger $M$ (Figure~\ref{fig:ntree}d), reflecting the cost of broader exploration; notably, the best-performing configuration ($M{=}4$) is also the most token-expensive.
 Appendix~\ref{app:rollout-token-stats} (Figure~\ref{fig:token_rollout_count}) reports rollout token statistics across additional model scales.